sakuli/sakuli.github.io/content/docs/01_getting_started.md

 ## Execute your first test

-Since Sakuli 2 is built with node, there are at least three different ways to execute a Sakuli test.
+Since Sakuli 2 is built with node, there are at least two different ways to execute a Sakuli test.
 We will take a look at each on of them.
+Organizing tests as npm projects makes it easier for you to distribute test code.
+Everything required to execute the test is described in a project config, so tests should be ready to use after running `npm install` inside a project. 👍

 ### [npx](https://www.npmjs.com/package/npx)